-- Styling semi updos is simple and easy.
+- Styling updos is simple and easy.
 Within minutes, you can completely change your look.

-- Half-up hairstyles make it possible to wear your hair loose without having to brush your hair out of your face over and over again.
+- Updos make it possible to wear your hair loose without having to brush your hair out of your face over and over again.

 - You may like to pull up part of your hair into an updo to show off your earrings.

 - Semi updos make your face appear longer and therefore slimmer.
 You may like to consider these two tips if your face is oblong: firstly, don’t tease the hair on the crown of your head.
 Secondly, cover your forehead with thick side-swept bangs.

 - There is little chance of getting tired of wearing your hair up, simply because there are so many different styling variations.

 Once you start playing with different styles of updos, you will probably be hooked.
 There are countless variations, but styling always starts with the decision as to whether the overall impression should be sleek perfection or casual nonchalance.
 You may gather a wide section of hair over your forehead and secure it on the crown of your head (like Hilary Duff).
 An alternative is to separate a thin strand at the temple and twirl it (as shown by Gucci).
 You may also braid part of your pinned-up hair like Nanette Lepore’s models, or wear the pinned-up hair in a chignon.
 Catherine, Duchess of Cambridge shows this look.